Degrees in Human Services

 You Can’t Be Effective in Human Services Leadership Without a Human Services Education

 In a similar way, if you want to become a leader and manager in human services, it’s helpful to get the big-picture perspective of the field.
-A high-level administrator in a human services agency might need to know a bit about social work, a bit about counseling, a few things about healthcare.
+A high-level administrator in a human services agency might need to know a bit about social work, a bit about counseling, and a few things about healthcare.
 Getting a specialized degree in any of those fields leaves you hanging when it comes to what you need to know about the others.

 A human services degree, on the other hand, gives you a general perspective and important knowledge in all of those fields and more.
 And it offers the kind of preparation you need to lead and bring human services professionals together to accomplish bigger things.